FlyBrainLab/FlyBrainLab/README.md

 #### Launching FlyBrainLab from FlyBrainLab Docker Image

+First, set the environment variable $database to the absolute path of the directory the NeuroArch Databases are stored in

-Assuming all GPUs will be available to the docker container,
+Then, assuming all GPUs will be available to the docker container, run
 ```bash
 docker run --name fbl --gpus all -p 9999:8888 -v $database/hemibrain:/opt/orientdb/databases/hemibrain -v $database/flycircuit:/opt/orientdb/databases/flycircuit -v $database/l1em:/opt/orientdb/databases/l1em -it fruitflybrain/fbl:latest
 ```